CartoDB/analytics-toolbox-core/clouds/bigquery/modules/doc/placekey/PLACEKEY_TOH3.md

 **Description**

-Returns the H3 index equivalent to the given placekey.
+Returns the H3 index equivalent of the given placekey.

 * `placekey`: `STRING` Placekey identifier.